 Fujifilm X100T versus Leica X Typ 113

-The physical size and weight of the Fujifilm X100T and the Leica X Typ 113 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X100T and the Leica X Typ 113 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100T – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100T – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is somewhat larger (3 percent) than the Fujifilm X100T.
 Moreover, the X Typ 113 is markedly heavier (10 percent) than the X100T.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the X100T nor the X Typ 113 are weather-sealed.

 |Camera Body Specifications